kapitainsky/handbreak-RaspberryPi/README.md

 make -j $(nproc)
 ```

-you can take a break - It takes time.
-25 min on RPi 4.
-And many times longer on older RPi models.
+you can take a break - it takes some time.
+Approximately 25 min on RPi 4.
+And much longer on older RPi models.
 <br>
 <br>